Nolo Phiri

 Nolo Phiri (born February 4, 1987) is a South African actress, television producer, businesswoman and director, best known for her role as Niki in the South African soap opera Rhythm City and Losing Lerato (2019).

 Early life and education

-Nolo Phiri grew up in Johannesburg, where she developed an early interest in the arts.
-She attended the National School of Arts (NSA) in Johannesburg, where she majored in Fine Arts.
-Later, she pursued a degree in Dramatic Arts from the University of Witwatersrand, further honing her skills and deepening her understanding of the craft.
+Nolo Phiri attended the National School of the Arts before studying dramatic arts at the University of Witwatersrand, where she later completed an honours degree.
+During her time at Wits, she was mentored by filmmaker and producer Duma Ndlovu.

 Career

 Acting

-Nolo Phiri gained widespread recognition for her portrayal of Niki, a troubled young woman, in Rhythm City.
-Her performance was praised for its depth and authenticity, earning her a strong fan base and critical acclaim.
-Phiri's character was central to many of the In addition to Rhythm City, Phiri has appeared in various other television shows and films.
+Phiri gained widespread recognition for her portrayal of Niki, a troubled young woman, in Rhythm City.
+Her performance was praised for its depth and authenticity.
+She has appeared in various other television shows and films.

 After leaving Rhythm City, Phiri starred in commercially successful films including Kagiso Modupe's Losing Lerato (2019) and Home Wrecker (2023) which was a box office success.

 Producing and Directing

 Beyond acting, Nolo Phiri has also made significant contributions as a television producer and director.
 She has worked on several South African television projects and has been involved in both creative and production capacities.